Geoff1900/Geoff1900.github.io/docs/how-to-write-a-sad.md

     Develop Stable version: done,  stable1, after dev2, 90d

     section Legacy
-    Deprecated notice issued: active, legacy1, milestone, 01-09-2020 Available for use but no new integrations: active, legacy2,  01-09-2020, 365d
+    Deprecated notice issued: milestone, done,  01-02-2019, 1d Available for use but no new integrations: active, 01-09-2020, 365d

     section Deprecated
-    Deprecated date: active,  milestone, dep1, after legacy2, 01-09-2020,
+    Deprecated date: milestone, active, 01-09-2021
-    Deprecation period, Available for use but no new integrations: active, dep2, 01-09-2020  180d
+    Deprecation period, Available for use but no new integrations: active, dep2, 01-09-2021,  180d

     section Retired
-    No new integrations allowed: active,  ret1,  01-03-2020 Retire API: active,  ret2, milestone 2022-03-01, 7d
+    Retire API: milestone, active, 01-03-2022
+    No longer available: active, 01-03-2022

 ```